1

 Perceived as drunk

-The majority of drink and needle spiking attacks go unreported.
+The majority of spiking attacks go unreported.
 This is usually because the victims have been drinking alcohol and are fearful of not being believed and accused of drinking too much.

 4